sohgo/faxocr-ansible/README.md

 ### Bare-metal, Virtual machine
 First, set up target machine
-- Install Ubuntu 18.04
+- Install Ubuntu 18.04 (amd64)
 - Create an account (e.x. "deploy" in this document) for ansible
-- Place an authorized key of SSH for the deploy user in ~deploy/.ssh/authorized_keys
+- Install OpenSSH server and place an authorized key of SSH for the deploy user in ~deploy/.ssh/authorized_keys
 - Install sudo and set up sudoers without password or set login password of the deploy user
+- Install python3

 Next, set up some on the control node
 ```